 All our trainees MUST be comfortable in and around water.
-Parents and guardians will be required to verify this information with the office.
+Parents and guardians will be required to verify this information upon registration.

-GPS, Radar, Depth sounder, High intensity running lights, Current nautical publications and charts, Compass, and Sextant.
+GPS, Radar, AIS Class C, Depth sounder, High intensity running lights, up-to-date nautical publications and charts, Compass, and Sextant.

 2 25W VHF radios, 5W handheld VHF radio, Cellular telephone, Signal ensigns.

-3 B-pack life rafts, 30 safety harnesses, 40 life jackets, Fire fighting equipment (firehoses, extinguishers, fire suppression system), First aid kits and equipment, Flares dye and smoke signals, Kisby rings and down buoy.
+3 B-pack life rafts, 30 safety harnesses, 40 keyhole life jackets, 20 Inflatable PFDs, Fire fighting equipment (firehoses, extinguishers, fire suppression system), First aid kits and equipment, Flares dye and smoke signals, Kisby rings and down buoy.